wp-plugins/wp-sms/readme.txt

 * BACKUP YOUR DATABASE BEFORE INSTALLING!

 == Changelog ==
+= 2.3.1 =
+* Added: Notification SMS when get new order from Woocommerce plugin.
+* Added: Notification SMS when get new order from Easy Digital Downloads plugin.

 = 2.3 =
 * Added: Tabs option in setting page.
 * Added: Notification SMS when registering a new user.